Raquel-19/masterjava-ejercicio1/README.md

 + Spring Assistant.
 + SonarLint (optional).

+### Wiki 📖
+I recommend downloading the statement because it is a complex project.
+You can get it [here](https://mega.nz/file/1RUSwZbK#t3KMFRqYZjw4RLfzo4DsRsO58Sif5-86T7zarVwc7FA)

 ### About me! 👩🏾‍💻

 Hi, I'm Raquel!
 I'm a Spanish junior developer who is always eager to learn new technologies.
 I am an optimistic person who loves challenges.